FAQ Language Centre

 If you have taken a language course at another university or comparable institution and passed examinations there, these achievements may be recognised.
 The application for recognition of academic achievements and exams must be submitted when applying for a place at the university; please note the respective deadlines of 30 April for enrolment in the summer semester and 31 October for enrolment in the winter semester.

-The recognition procedure is carried out by the examination board responsible for the respective degree programme; in the case of language courses, this is often done after consultation with the coordinator in the Language Centre responsible for a specific language or department (see Faculty and Staff).
+The recognition procedure is carried out by the examination board responsible for the respective degree programme (in the case of language courses, the department may consult with the respective language coordinator in the Language Centre).
+In order to have courses and exams recognised, please contact the respective examination board in your department.

-Further information on the procedure can be found on the page Application to a higher semester of study; we have also compiled further information on the recognition of language courses in the information sheet: Infoschreiben Merkblatt Leistungsanerkennung (only German version available).
+Further information on the procedure can be found on the page Application to a higher semester of study.